Zoster (herpes zoster)

 Women who are pregnant or breastfeeding

-Because zoster vaccine contains live attenuated VZV, it is contraindicated in pregnant women.
+Because Zostavax contains live attenuated VZV, it is contraindicated in pregnant women.

-Women should avoid pregnancy for 28 days after vaccination.
+Women should avoid pregnancy for 28 days after vaccination with Zostavax.
 See also Varicella.

-Adults can still receive zoster vaccine if they have a household contact who is pregnant.
+People can still receive Zostavax if they have a household contact who is pregnant.

 See Table.
 Vaccines contraindicated in pregnancy: live attenuated vaccines in Vaccination for women who are planning pregnancy, pregnant or breastfeeding for more details.

-Breastfeeding women can receive zoster vaccine if they are eligible for vaccination.
+Breastfeeding women can receive Zostavax if they are eligible for vaccination.

 Precautions

-See Adverse events in people with immunocompromising conditions or on immununosuppressive therapy
+See Adverse events in people with immunocompromising conditions or on immunosuppressive therapy.

 Serological confirmation of VZV infection

-People ≥50 years of age with asymptomatic HIV infection can receive zoster vaccine if they are:
+People aged ≥50 years with asymptomatic HIV infection can receive Zostavax, if Shingrix is not accessible, if they:

 - have a very low or undetectable viral load and